naftaliharris/tauthon/Doc/whatsnew/index.rst

 .. _whatsnew-index:

 ######################
- What's New in Python
+ What's New in Tauthon
 ######################

-The "What's New in Python" series of essays takes tours through the most important changes between major Python versions.
+The "What's New in Tauthon" series of essays takes tours through the most important changes between major Tauthon versions.
 They are a "must read" for anyone wishing to stay up-to-date after a new release.

 .. toctree::
    :maxdepth: 2

+   2.8.rst
    2.7.rst
    2.6.rst
    2.5.rst